How it works

 Water meters are located in the basement of most homes.
 For homes without a basement, the water meter can be found in the crawl space or main floor.
 The meter is adjacent to the main shut-off valve of your home.

 Water Meter Replacement Program

-The ongoing maintenance of the Region's water meter system includes replacing meters that are 20 years or older.
-From January to December 2016, homeowners in Brampton, Caledon and Malton, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.
+The ongoing maintenance of the Region’s water meter system includes replacing meters that are 20 years or older.
+Starting February 14, 2019, homeowners in the City of Brampton and the Town of Caledon, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.